 This also elegantly solves some of the traditional challenges with webhooks.
 You don’t have a singular endpoint for ingress to babysit.
 Instead, you leverage a managed service, so uptime is strictly on Amazon, who I trust a heck of a lot more than running my own ingress point.
 Adding new logic for events as they ingress is simply the addition of a rule.
 It requires no code updates to any other running system.

 For example, deciding to store all of the events for machine learning is as easy as a new rule archiving event streams to CloudWatch logs for further insights later on.
 You can easily extend your use-cases in a decoupled fashion without impacting any other business logic reacting to those events.

 EventBridge offers the best of all worlds in many of the frequent cases of inter-service communication.
 Not only is it great for the partner provided integrations, but you can use it between your own services.

-Check out our AWS provided Serverless CI/CD for the Enterprise on AWS if you are getting started with Serverless and want to get it right the first time.
 If you are following recommendations of segregated AWS accounts for various services or departments, EventBridge natively handles shuttling events around to entirely different AWS accounts.
 This can happen within custom Event Buses, where each of your services provides their events.
 Your other services can manage their own targets and business logic to selectively react to those events.

 CloudFormation is not yet fully supported for EventBridge.
 "AWS CloudFormation is supported for Rules and EventBusPolicy resources.
 Event bus and event source resources are not yet supported."
 Other details in the Service FAQ.
 This notice will be removed when it is available.